- JOIN | SUPPORT TSHA

 LAKE FORK OF THE SABINE RIVER.
 The Lake Fork of the Sabine River rises 2½ miles north of Lone Oak in southeastern Hunt County (at 33°05' N, 95°55' W).
-The stream, intermittent in its upper and middle reaches, enters Rains County five miles northwest of Emory and runs southeast for a total distance of 78 miles to its mouth on Lake Fork Reservoir, in eastern Rains County (at 32°56' N, 95°45' W).
+The stream, intermittent in its upper and middle reaches, enters Rains County five miles northwest of Emory and runs southeast for a total distance of 78 miles to its confluence with the Sabine River eight miles southeast of Mineola.
 It traverses generally flat terrain with local shallow depressions surfaced by clay and sandy loam soils.
 Historically, the area drained by the Lake Fork has served as crop and range land.
 Water-tolerant hardwoods, conifers, and various grasses are common along the stream.

 Image Use Disclaimer

 All copyrighted materials included within the Handbook of Texas Online are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits the Texas State Historical Association (TSHA), to utilize copyrighted materials to further scholarship, education, and inform the public.
 The TSHA makes every effort to conform to the principles of fair use and to comply with copyright law.

 For more information go to: http://www.law.cornell.edu/uscode/17/107.shtml

 If you wish to use copyrighted material from this site for purposes of your own that go beyond fair use, you must obtain permission from the copyright owner.